STAND. COM. REP. NO. 2586

 State of Hawaii

-Your Committee on Ways and Means, to which was referred S.B.
-No. 251, S.D.
-1, entitled:
+Your Committees on Economic Development and Taxation and Agriculture and Hawaiian Affairs, to which was referred S.B.
+No. 2644 entitled:

-"A BILL FOR AN ACT RELATING TO PROFESSIONAL COUNSELORS,"
+"A BILL FOR AN ACT RELATING TO THE STATE HISTORIC PRESERVATION OFFICER,"

-As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 251, S.D.
-1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
-No. 251, S.D.
-2.
+As affirmed by the records of votes of the members of your Committees on Economic Development and Taxation and Agriculture and Hawaiian Affairs that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 2644, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
+No. 2644, S.D.
+1, and be placed on the calendar for Third Reading.